How Bright in Gravitational Waves are Millisecond Pulsars for the Galactic Center GeV Gamma-Ray Excess? A Systematic Study and Implications for Dark Matter: MSP GW detection strategies: Coherent vs Incoherent

 with further details provided in Appendix~\ref{sec_app_doppler}.

 Therefore, as long as $T_{\rm obs}$ is longer than $\sim 1$ hour, the Doppler shifts are important and Eq.~\eqref{eq_h0min_coh} is no longer applicable.

-Doppler shift can, in principle, be corrected by defining a new time variable $t^{\prime}=t + ({\mathbf{x}(t) \cdot \hat{\mathbf{r}}})/{c}$~\cite{Maggiore:2007ulw}, where $\mathbf{x}(t)$ is the position of the detector and $\hat{\mathbf{r}}$ is the unit vector pointing toward the source.
-However, to correct the Doppler shift, the location of the MSPs needs to be known accurately, e.g., \be \Delta \theta < 0.1 \operatorname{arcsec}\left(\frac{10^7\, \mathrm{s}}{T}\right)^2\left(\frac{1\, \mathrm{kHz}}{f_0}\right) \,. \ee For bulge MSPs, their locations are unknown, but one can, in principle, perform blind searches over the GCE region with the pixel size smaller than that set by Eq.~\eqref{eq_Doppler_DeltaTheta}.
+Doppler shift can, in principle, be corrected by defining a new time variable $t^{\prime}=t + ({\mathbf{x}(t) \cdot \hat{\mathbf{r}}})/{c}$~\footnote{See Eq.~(7.149) and the surrounding text in Ref.~\cite{Maggiore:2007ulw}.}, where $\mathbf{x}(t)$ is the position of the detector and $\hat{\mathbf{r}}$ is the unit vector pointing toward the source.
+However, to correct the Doppler shift, the location of the MSPs needs to be known accurately~\footnote{See Eq.~(7.151) and the surrounding text in Ref.~\cite{Maggiore:2007ulw}.}, e.g., \be \Delta \theta < 0.1 \operatorname{arcsec}\left(\frac{10^7\, \mathrm{s}}{T}\right)^2\left(\frac{1\, \mathrm{kHz}}{f_0}\right) \,. \ee For bulge MSPs, their locations are unknown, but one can, in principle, perform blind searches over the GCE region with the pixel size smaller than that set by Eq.~\eqref{eq_Doppler_DeltaTheta}.
 However, this would cost a huge amount of computational power, which scales at least as $\sim T_{\rm obs}^5$.
 Even though the Doppler shifts due to the Earth’s motion can be corrected by redefining the time variable, the orbital motion of bulge MSPs in binary systems is unknown; since most MSPs are expected to be in binaries, such Doppler modulation cannot be corrected in the same way.